django/deps/draft/0000-background-workers.rst

       func: Callable
       """The task function"""

-      args: list
-      """The arguments to pass to the task function"""

-      kwargs: dict
-      """The keyword arguments to pass to the task function"""

       queue_name: str | None
       """The name of the queue the task will run on """